Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Results

 On the NYT dataset (see Table~\ref{tab:nyt}, top) CascadeXML performs best on all metrics except P@5 with an R-precision of $84.61$, outperforming both HTC methods and XR-Transformer.
 It is followed by HGCLR with a difference in R-precision of $0.39$.
 HGCLR also performs best for P@5 with $71.74$ and a difference of $0.26$ to CascadeXML.
 For R-Precision, CascadeXML wins $8.68$ points over HBGL and $2.06$ points over XR-Transformer.
 XR-Transformer also beats HBGL in every metric, improving on HBGL by $6.62$ points in R-Precision.
 HBGL** is slightly stronger with an XML-style taxonomy than with the standard taxonomy of the dataset.
 Compared to its standard version, it gains $1.79$ points in R-precision and $2.05$ points in P@1.

 The results on the WoS dataset (see Table~\ref{tab:wos}, middle) show a different picture.
-HGCLR performs best across all metrics, outperforming HBGL by $0.42$ points, CascadeXML by $3.06$ points, and XR-Transformer by $13.46$ points in R-Precision, respetively.
+HGCLR performs best across all metrics, outperforming HBGL by $0.42$ points, CascadeXML by $3.06$ points, and XR-Transformer by $13.46$ points in R-Precision, respectively.
 In contrast to the WoS and RCV1 datasets, HBGL has the second-highest R-precision, beating CascadeXML by $2.64$ points.
 XR-Transformer is well behind all other methods.
-Note the special nature of the WoS dataset.
-Each data point has exactly two associated labels, so the precision values for P@2 and R-precision are the same (see Table~\ref{tab:datasets} for details).
+Note that for WoS, each data point has exactly two labels (see Table~\ref{tab:datasets}), so the P@2 equals the R-precision .

 The results for the RCV1-V2 dataset (see Table~\ref{tab:rcv1}, bottom) are similar to those for the NYT dataset.
 HGCLR performs best on P@2, P@3, P@5, and R-precision with a small margin over CascadeXML.
 Regarding P@1, CascadeXML has the upper hand with a difference of $0.53$ points to HGCLR.
 For the other metrics, the improvements of HGCLR over CascadeXML vary from $0.51$ (P@2) to $1.48$ (R-Precision).
-The differences between CascadeXML and XR-Transformer are rather small for all metrics ($< 1.0$ point) and HBGL is outperformed by both methods.
-Again, the results of HGCLR and CascadeXML are close together, followed by XR-Transformer and HBGL.
+The differences between CascadeXML and XR-Transformer are small for all metrics ($< 1.0$ point) and HBGL is outperformed by both methods.
+Again, the results of HGCLR and CascadeXML are close, followed by XR-Transformer and HBGL.